-- A. Long-term receivables/borrowings are evaluated by the Company based on parameters such as interest rates, risk characteristics of the financed project etc. As at 31 March 2022, the carrying amounts of such borrowings are not materially different from their calculated fair values. - B. Cash and short-term deposits, trade receivables, trade payables and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - C. Fair values of the unquoted ordinary shares have been estimated using net assets of the investee company. - D. Fair values of of remaining available for sale financial assets are derived from quoted market prices in active markets
+- A. Long-term receivables/borrowings are evaluated by the Company based on parameters such as interest rates, risk characteristics of the financed project etc. As at 31 March 2023, the carrying amounts of such borrowings are not materially different from their calculated fair values. - B. Cash and short-term deposits, trade receivables, trade payables and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - C. Fair values of the unquoted ordinary shares have been estimated using net assets of the investee company. - D. Fair values of of remaining fair value through other comprehensive income financial assets are derived from quoted market prices in active markets